 The applications of modern agriculture technology do not end here.
 Each dawn is a new opportunity for scientists, agronomists and agri-tech startups to present innovative solutions that help build farms of the future.

 Agribusinesses that own and manage multiple farmlands across Africa leverage the power of digitisation to access all farmlands spread across geographies with just your fingertips.
 Mobile and web-based platforms such as CropIn’s deliver insights on the performance of each farm with respect to its production lifecycle.
-Real-time yield estimates for each crop variety based on different parameters like changing weather conditions, the irrigation method used, and agrochemicals applied enable these businesses to have a clear visibility over the entire cultivation cycle, from before sowing to harvest and beyond.
+Real-time yield estimates for each crop variety based on different parameters like changing weather conditions, the irrigation method used, and the agrochemicals applied enable these businesses to have a clear visibility over the entire cultivation cycle, from before sowing to harvest and beyond.

 Using CropIn’s SmartFarm in their smartphones, farmers or field extension staff can send pest or disease alerts, along with an image of the infected crop.
 This will be sent to agronomists to enable them to provide corrective or preventive measures to stem the risk at the earliest possible stage.
 Alternatively, alerts can be pre-configured to notify farmers or field extension staff about an upcoming change in weather (rise or fall of temperature, rainfall, change in humidity) that could possibly affect the crop or lead to the spread of a disease/pest.